Masai Mara

 Overview

-The team at Kenya epic safaris is involved in every step of the planning, preparation and packing of our expedition.
-Behind the scenes we take care of all the nighty grities to ensure a smooth ripple effect for the purpose of a successful mount Kilimanjaro hiking experience.
+The team at Kenya epic safaris is involved in every step of the planning, preparation and packing of our expeditions.
+Behind the scenes we take care of all the nighty grities to ensure a smooth ripple effect for the purpose of a successful hike of Mount Kilimanjaro.

 Mountain guides & porters

-Our mountain guides & porters are highly skilled on mountaineering and more importantly they possess years of experience on hiking mount Kilimanjaro.
-They are highly trained, certified, very knowledgeable and play a key role to a successful climb to the summit.
-Furthermore you will also enjoy the company of our professional guides & porters as you hike Mount Kilimanjaro.
+Our mountain guides and porters are highly skilled in mountaineering, with years of experience hiking Mount Kilimanjaro.
+They are not only highly trained and certified, but also very knowledgeable, playing a key role in ensuring a successful hike to the summit.
+In addition, you will also have the opportunity to enjoy the company of our professional guides and porters as you hike Mount Kilimanjaro.

 Accommodation